retgits/actions/jfrog-cli/README.md

 | Login Credentials   | USER and PASSWORD |
 | API Key             | APIKEY            |
 | Access Token        | ACCESSTOKEN       |

+_These are the variables you want to create as "secrets"_

 Other than the authentication, the following environment variables are required for this Action to work: